Crystallization of Chiral Active Brownian Particles at Low Densities

 where $\zeta$ is the drag coefficient and $U$ is the interaction potential. $\hat{\bm e}_i$ is the orientation of the self-propulsion force, which satisfies

-Here, $\bbeta_i$ represents Gaussian white noise with zero mean and no temporal correlation.
-It satisfies $\ev{\eta_{i,\alpha}(t) \eta_{j,\beta}(t')} = 2\delta_{ij}\delta_{\alpha\beta} \delta(t - t')$, where $\alpha$ and $\beta$ represent the coordinates.
-Note that the Stratonovich interpretation is adopted for $\bbeta_i$. $v_0$ and $\tau_p$ denote the noise strength and its persistence time, respectively. $\Omega$ is the angular frequency with respect to the rotation axis $\hat{\bm z}$ that causes the particles to move in a circular motion with a radius $R=v_0/\Omega$.
-The two key parameters of the model are $\tau_p$, which controls the distance from equilibrium and $\Omega$, which represents the extent of chirality.
+Here, $\bbeta_i$ represents Gaussian white noise with zero mean, which satisfies $\ev{\eta_{i,\alpha}(t) \eta_{j,\beta}(t')} = \delta_{ij}\delta_{\alpha\beta} \delta(t - t')$, where $\alpha$ and $\beta$ represent the coordinates. $v_0$ and $\tau_p$ denote the noise strength and its persistence time, respectively. $\Omega$ is the angular frequency with respect to the rotation axis $\hat{\bm z}$ that causes the particles to move in a circular motion with a radius $R=v_0/\Omega$.
+The two key parameters of the model are $\tau_p$, which controls the distance from equilibrium and $R$, which characterizes the extent of chiral motion.
 When $\tau_p$ is very small, the fluctuation-dissipation theorem is recovered, and thus the equation becomes that of equilibrium Brownian motion, even when $\Omega$ is finite.
 Recently, the two-dimensional system in the large $\tau_p$ limit has been studied extensively at low densities by Lei \textit{et al.}~\cite{Lei2019sa}.
 They discovered that the system undergoes an absorbing phase transition from a diffusive ergodic state to a quiescent nonergodic state.
 The most striking feature of cABP in the absence of stochastic noise ($\tau_p=\infty$) is hyperuniformity (HU): strong suppression of density fluctuations over long length scales~\cite{Torquato2018pr}.
-According to Ref.~\cite{Lei2019sa}, HU has been observed not only in the vicinity of the phase transition~\cite{Henkel2008book}, but also throughout an entire active phase.
+According to Ref.~\cite{Lei2019sa}, HU has been observed not only in the vicinity of the absorbing phase transition~\cite{Henkel2008book}, but also throughout an entire active phase.
 Kuroda {\it et al.} have investigated the fate of this two-dimensional noiseless cABP at high densities and found that the system crystallizes~\cite{Kuroda2025prr}.
 Surprisingly, this crystalline state is characterized by true long-range translational order, which is strictly forbidden in equilibrium systems in two dimensions by the Mermin-Wagner theorem~\cite{Mermin1968pr}.
 The authors of Ref.~\cite{Kuroda2025prr} argued that the HU of cABP is responsible for the ultra-stability of the crystalline phase.
 This stability persists as long as $\Omega \neq 0$, where HU survives.
-In other words, the crystal becomes unstable when $\Omega =0$.
-They also found that as $\Omega$ vanishes, the crystal becomes unstable-- even more unstable than equilibrium crystals in two dimensions.
-This argument suggests that this instability persists up to dimension four, which is the lower critical dimension of the quenched random systems.
-This implies an absence of a jamming transition in the ABP system as long as $\tau_p$ is large and the density is high~\cite{Duc-unpublished}.
+However, this argument applies only for the noiseless limit, \textit{i.e.}, $\tau_p= \infty$.